awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 1. In the navigation pane, choose **Event history**\.

 A list of events appears in the content pane with the latest event first\.
 Scroll down to see more events\.
-Events that are not recorded do not appear\.

-For a list of supported services and regions, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md) and [Regions Supported by CloudTrail Event History](view-cloudtrail-events-supported-regions.md)\.